DEVAIEXP/sup-toolbox/README.md

 ### Main Project License

-The original code for this project, including the Gradio interface, the main controller, and the overall structure, is licensed under the **Apache License, Version 2.0**.
+The original code for this project, including the main controller, and the overall structure, is licensed under the **Apache License, Version 2.0**.
 You can find the full license text in the `LICENSE` file at the root of this repository.

 ### Third-Party Components & Special Conditions